When to use Graphs in RAG: A Comprehensive Analysis for Graph Retrieval-Augmented Generation: Preliminary Study

 \subsection{Current RAG Benchmarks}

-Existing benchmarks, such as HotpotQA~\cite{yang2018hotpotqa}, MultiHopRAG~\cite{tang2024multihop} and UltraDomain~\cite{qian2024memorag}, were primarily designed to evaluate traditional text-centric RAG frameworks.
+Existing benchmarks, such as HotpotQA~\citep{yang2018hotpotqa}, MultiHopRAG~\citep{tang2024multihop} and UltraDomain~\citep{qian2024memorag}, were primarily designed to evaluate traditional text-centric RAG frameworks.
 While these benchmarks have advanced the field, they exhibit critical limitations when applied to assessing GraphRAG.

 First, existing benchmarks narrowly focus on testing \texttt{retrieval difficulty}, the ability to locate scattered information from the corpus, while neglecting the equally critical challenge of \texttt{reasoning difficulty}, which involves integrating interconnected concepts/facts by capturing the latent logic.
 While these benchmarks include ``multi-hop`` questions to test a model’s ability in complex reasoning, they do not reflect real-world scenarios demanding complex logical synthesis.

-For instance, a typical multi-hop question in existing benchmarks might ask, ``Who founded Company \texttt{Kjaer Weis}, and in which city was this person born?`` This requires only the extraction of several discrete facts from the corpus.
+For instance, a typical multi-hop question in existing benchmarks might ask, ``Who founded Company \texttt{Kjaer Weis}, and in which city was this person born\textnormal{?}'' This requires only the extraction of several discrete facts from the corpus.
 However, real-world problems, such as explaining why Company \texttt{Kjaer Weis} failed in a specific market, demand synthesizing financial reports, competitor analyses, consumer trends, and regulatory changes into a coherent narrative.
-GraphRAG’s strength lies in mapping these interdependencies (e.g., ``Market entry timing → supply chain disruptions → regulatory fines → brand erosion``) through graph traversals.
-However, current benchmarks lack tasks that explicitly require such synthesis, reducing ``multi-hop`` queries to sequential fact retrieval within narrow contexts, failing to evaluate how models infer domain-specific hierarchies.
+GraphRAG’s strength lies in mapping these interdependencies (e.g., ``Market entry timing → supply chain disruptions → regulatory fines → brand erosion'') through graph traversals.
+However, current benchmarks lack tasks that explicitly require such synthesis, reducing ``multi-hop'' queries to sequential fact retrieval within narrow contexts, failing to evaluate how models infer domain-specific hierarchies.